qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 2. Define a function for evaluating the right-hand side of the Schrodinger equation using using the default NumPy alias
 -----------------------------------------------------------------------------------------------------------------------

-We solve the Schrödinger equation using the Runge-Kutta method in this tutorial.
+We solve the Schrodinger equation using the Runge-Kutta method in this tutorial.
-The Schrödinger equation is the differential equation
+The Schrodinger equation is the differential equation

 .. math:: \psi'(t) = -i * H(t) \psi(t),